wmorgan/dcos-docs/1.7/usage/tutorials/autoscaling/microscaling-queue.md

 ## Uninstall the Marathon Apps

 You can use the marathon-uninstall command to remove the demo apps from your cluster.
+(This command needs the MSS_MARATHON_API environment variable to be set as above.)
 ```
 ./marathon-uninstall
 ```